tos-network/emo/docs/libp2p-resource-management.md

    without requiring users to wade into all the intricacies of libp2p's resource manager.
    The "knobs"/inputs are `Swarm.ResourceMgr.MaxMemory` and `Swarm.ResourceMgr.MaxFileDescriptors` as described below.

-3. "Power user" - They [specify override limits](#user-supplied-override-limits) and own their own destiny without Kubo getting in the way.
+3. "Power user" - They [specify override limits](#user-supplied-override-limits) and own their own destiny without Emo getting in the way.

 ### Computed Default Limits
 With the `Swarm.ResourceMgr.MaxMemory` and `Swarm.ResourceMgr.MaxFileDescriptors` inputs defined,